dschuchardt/FetchRewards/README.md

 2) Type cmd and hit enter
 3) Navigate to the project folder
 4) Run using command : mvnw clean spring-boot:run
-5) Test the api in Postman by sending requests and checking the responses
+5) Test the web service in Postman by sending requests and checking the responses

 Instructions to run this web service project via the command line on Mac: